B59-CloudDevOps/learn-kubernetes/README.md

                 In this case, if you lose one of the existing master node:
                     * We can still connect to the cluster.
                     * Existing workloads on the cluster will run as is.
-                    * New workloads can also be scheduled as is as we have other working master node
+                    * New workloads can also be scheduled as is as we have other working master node.
                     * If you lose one pod of a SET, new pods will be scheduled as is.

 > Let's proceed with provisioning EKS Cluster: